-Summit Borrowing in Research Central, made available through membership in the Orbis Cascade Alliance, offers direct access to over 28 million items, including books, eBooks, sound recordings, and films held by over 38 other academic libraries in Washington, Oregon, and Idaho.
+Summit Borrowing in Research Central, made available through membership in the Orbis Cascade Alliance, offers direct access to over 28 million items, including books, eBooks, sound recordings, and films held by academic libraries throughout Washington, Oregon, and Idaho.
 College Place and Portland students, faculty, and staff may request Summit items online directly through Research Central.
 Material pick-up is available for the Peterson or Portland libraries and delivery time is typically five to seven business days.
 Presently, the Summit service is not available to the Montana MSW sites.